rikusen0335/auto_sound_channel/README.md

 To use this bot:
 - Install Elixir
-- Edit config like below
+- Make `dev.secret.exs` and edit it like below

 ```elixir
 import Mix.Config